Vaccinations for Young People

 The flu vaccine is given once a year, usually between September and December.
 Flu viruses are constantly changing, so a different vaccine is made every year to give the best protection.

-Home educated children and young people, and anyone not attending mainstream education are also eligible for the flu vaccine.
-Vaccination can be arranged by contacting our local vaccination team on 0800 130 3120or email fv.vaccinationenquiries@nhs.scot
+Home educated children and young people and anyone not attending mainstream education are also eligible for the flu vaccine and other childhood vaccinations.
+Vaccinations can be arranged by contacting our local vaccination team on 0800 130 3120 or email fv.vaccinationenquiries@nhs.scot

 Further information about the flu vaccine is available here Child flu vaccine | NHS inform